geraint0923/S-VPN/README.md

 There will be a tunnel named tunX being set up, you could route the packet as you like.

+Note: please the route rule to your server manually, like:

+	route add -net X.X.X.X(your server's IP) gw 192.168.3.1

+or

+	route add -net X.X.X.X dev tunX(the tunnel used by VPN)

 ##Server
 Need a config file, like config.example: